alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## Delta Green
 Your handler calls, you better answer.

-## Sci-Fi
-*Mothership* for some space horror, *Stars Without Number* (sibling game to WWN and CWN) for classic space exploration, *Starfinder 2E* for gonzo Guardian of the Galaxy style adventuring (could also be used for a Latter Earth style science fantasy game).

 ## Helvéczia
 Helvéczia is a picaresque fantasy roleplaying game set in a strange alternate-world Switzerland of the late 17th century—a rugged land of tiny, fiercely independent cantons squeezed between rival empires, where deep forests hide robber bands and the high mountain valleys conceal even stranger things.
 You play scoundrels, bravos, and ne'er-do-wells—a Student, Cleric, Vagabond, or Fighter—rogues and adventurers in the truest sense, whose fortunes rise and fall with their wit, their cleverness, and the whims of fate.